madank4421/RISCV-ref-SoC-Tapeout-Program-IITGN/task4/Task_MgmtSoC_SCL180_Final/README.md

 # Task4: Full Management SoC DV Validation on SCL-180 (POR-Free Design)

-Objective
+## Objective

-The objective of this task is to prove that our POR-free RTL is production-ready by:
-1. Running all Management SoC (mgmt_soc) DV tests originally written for Caravel
-2. Using a new SCL-180 netlist generated via DC_TOPO
-3. Running the same tests twice: o	Phase-A: Using RTL SRAM models o	Phase-B: Using DC_TOPO synthesized SRAM
-4. Demonstrating that behavior is identical across: o	RTL simulation o	GLS with RTL SRAM o	GLS with synthesized SRAM
+The objective of this task is to demonstrate that the modified Management SoC RTL, with complete removal of internal Power-On Reset (POR) logic, is stable, reusable, and production-ready on the SCL-180 technology node.
+This validation is achieved by executing the complete set of Management SoC DV tests originally developed for the Caravel platform, without modifying the test intent or expected behavior.

+The validation flow proves functional equivalence across multiple abstraction levels and memory implementations.
+The same DV tests are executed on pure RTL, on a synthesized netlist with RTL SRAM models, and on a synthesized netlist with DC_TOPO-compatible SRAM handling.
+Identical behavior across all runs confirms correctness of reset handling, synthesis assumptions, and simulation consistency.

+---

-Toolchain Requirements
+## Toolchain Requirements

+The following tools and libraries are required to reproduce this flow:

-•	Synopsys VCS (functional + GLS)
+• Synopsys VCS for RTL and gate-level simulation
-•	Synopsys DC_TOPO
+• Synopsys Design Compiler (DC_TOPO) for synthesis
 • SCL-180 standard cell libraries
-•	SCL-180 IO models
+• SCL-180 IO pad libraries and Verilog models

+---

-RTL Preparation
+## RTL Preparation

-## Removal of POR from RTL
+### Removal of POR from RTL

-The original design includes a dummy_por module, which generates internal power-on reset signals.
-Since the target flow relies entirely on an external reset pad, this module is no longer required.
+The original Caravel-based design contains a `dummy_por` module that generates internal power-on reset signals.
+In the SCL-180 flow, reset functionality is expected to be driven entirely from an external reset pad.
+Therefore, the internal POR generator is redundant and must be removed.

-The dummy_por instantiation is removed from caravel_core.v by commenting out or deleting the instance.
+The `dummy_por` instantiation is removed from `caravel_core.v` by deleting or commenting out the instance.

 ![Alt text](images/fix1.png)

-Once the POR generator is removed, its output signals must not remain floating.
-The signals porb_h and porb_l are therefore repurposed to be driven externally.
-In caravel_core, these signals are modified from output ports to inout ports so that they can be driven from the top-level module.
+After removal, the POR output signals `porb_h` and `porb_l` must not be left floating.
+These signals are repurposed to be driven externally.
+To enable this, their direction in `caravel_core` is modified from output to inout.

 ![Alt text](images/fix2.png)

-The same port-direction changes are reflected in the instantiation of caravel_core inside vsdcaravel.v to maintain port consistency and avoid elaboration mismatches.
+The same port direction changes are reflected in the instantiation of `caravel_core` inside `vsdcaravel.v`.
+This ensures port consistency and avoids elaboration or linking errors during synthesis and simulation.

 ![Alt text](images/fix3.png)

-At the top level, the POR-related nets porb_h, porb_l, and por_l are explicitly tied to the external reset signal resetb.
-This ensures that all internal logic that previously depended on the POR now responds directly to the external reset pad.
+At the top level, all POR-related nets (`porb_h`, `porb_l`, and `por_l`) are explicitly tied to the external reset signal `resetb`.
+As a result, all internal logic that previously relied on POR now responds directly to the external reset pad.

 ![Alt text](images/fix4.png)

-With these changes, the entire SoC reset behavior is controlled exclusively by the external reset pin.
+With these changes, the entire SoC reset behavior is fully controlled by the external reset pin, eliminating any hidden or implicit reset sources.

-Synthesis with DC
+---

+## Synthesis Using DC_TOPO

-Synthesis of the POR-free vsdcaravel SoC is performed using Synopsys Design Compiler.
-The synthesis is run from the synthesis/work_folder directory using a TCL script located in the synthesis directory.
-This script reads the required standard cell and IO pad libraries, applies constraints, blackboxes selected modules, and generates reports.
+Synthesis of the POR-free `vsdcaravel` SoC is performed using Synopsys Design Compiler.
+The synthesis flow is executed from the `synthesis/work_folder` directory using a dedicated TCL script.

+The script performs the following actions:

+• Reads SCL-180 standard cell and IO pad liberty databases
+• Reads RTL source files
+• Reads blackbox stubs for memory and POR-related modules
+• Applies timing constraints
+• Blackboxes SRAM and POR modules to avoid implementation dependency
+• Generates synthesized netlist and reports

-The libraries used include SCL180 IO pad libraries and standard cell libraries in liberty DB format.
-The top module for synthesis is vsdcaravel, and the synthesized netlist is written to the synthesis/output directory.
+The top module for synthesis is `vsdcaravel`, and the generated netlist is written to the `synthesis/output` directory.

-Memory modules (RAM128, RAM256) and power-on-reset logic (dummy_por) are intentionally treated as blackboxes during synthesis to avoid implementation-specific dependencies.
-Corresponding blackbox module definitions are placed in the stubs directory.
+Memory modules (`RAM128`, `RAM256`) and POR-related logic (`dummy_por`) are intentionally treated as blackboxes during synthesis.
+This ensures synthesis proceeds without requiring foundry-specific SRAM implementations.

 ![Alt text](images/task4_1.png)

-An example blackbox definition for the dummy_por module is shown below.
+An example blackbox stub definition for the `dummy_por` module is shown below.

 ![Alt text](images/task4_2.png)

-Used this synth.tcl file for synthesis:
+The following `synth.tcl` script is used for synthesis:

 ```tcl
 read_db "/home/Synopsys/pdk/SCL_PDK_3/SCLPDK_V3.0_KIT/scl180/iopad/cio250/4M1L/liberty/tsl18cio250_min.db"

 read_db "/home/Synopsys/pdk/SCL_PDK_3/SCLPDK_V3.0_KIT/scl180/stdcell/fs120/4M1IL/liberty/lib_flow_ff/tsl18fs120_scl_ff.db"

 set target_library "/home/Synopsys/pdk/SCL_PDK_3/SCLPDK_V3.0_KIT/scl180/iopad/cio250/4M1L/liberty/tsl18cio250_min.db /home/Synopsys/pdk/SCL_PDK_3/SCLPDK_V3.0_KIT/scl180/stdcell/fs120/4M1IL/liberty/lib_flow_ff/tsl18fs120_scl_ff.db"